Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

-The correct pressure will depend on the width of the tire and how much weight is on the bike— meaning rider, cargo and accessories.
+The correct pressure will depend on the width of the tire and how much weight is on the bike—including the rider, cargo, and accessories.
 Most tires print a minimum and a maximum tire pressure somewhere on the sidewall.
 Lean toward the maximum if you’re carrying a lot of weight, and the minimum if you’re a lighter rider.

 Bicycle tires will typically last anywhere from 1,000 to 3,000 miles, with more expensive tires coming in at the top end of that range.
 Tires made specifically for bike touring—which are certainly suitable for a commuter bike—can last even longer.

-A tire that offers better puncture protection will usually be heavier, because of additional layers of rubber and other protective materials that the manufacturer has added.
+A tire that offers better puncture protection will usually be heavier with the additional layers of rubber and other protective materials that the manufacturer has added.
 While we all like puncture protection, think about the surfaces you ride on and whether that extra weight is really necessary.

 Most commuter bike tires will perform just fine on wet roads and through puddles, provided the puddles aren’t ankle-deep.
 Just make sure you have a tire with some grooves, which are designed to channel water away from the center of the tire.
 Slick tires are for dry roads only, or very careful riding if you’re caught out in the rain.